-- Teacher supports instruction by using manipulatives, such as tangrams and tessellations, to help with physically moving the figures to understand the transformations. - Teacher models using geometric software and creates a graphic organizer to understand each transformation with relatable vocabulary. - Teacher uses example images and preimages to demonstrate the different types of transformation and how to identify images and preimages. - Teacher encourages the use of manipulatives and models counting the units moved to verify the proper movement of the transformation. - Instruction includes the use of tracing paper to trace the pre-image and explore possible transformations by slides, rotating, and flipping the image to try to reproduce the image. - Teacher uses oversized grid paper or a white board with a grid to support visual movement.
+- Teacher supports instruction by using manipulatives, such as tangrams and tessellations, to help with physically moving the figures to understand the transformations. - Teacher models using geometric software and creates a graphic organizer to understand each transformation with relatable vocabulary. - Teacher uses example images and preimages to demonstrate the different types of transformation and how to identify images and preimages. - Teacher encourages the use of manipulatives and models counting the units moved to verify the proper movement of the transformation.
+Instruction includes the use of tracing paper to trace the pre-image and explore possible transformations by slides, rotating, and flipping the image to try to reproduce the image.

-Is it possible to have $\triangle PRQ$ make one translation, rotation, or reflection to become the image of $\triangle ABC$?
+Is it possible to have ΔPRQ make one translation, rotation, or reflection to become the image of ΔABC ?
 Explain why or why it is not possible.
 Determine which transformation(s) may be used.